MaxGandini/Physics_showcase/README.md

 [https://www.researchgate.net/publication/1894264_Spontaneous_Symmetry_Breaking_and_Decoherence_in_Superconductors]

-These simulations reproduce the claims of the paper and the mathematics and code are discussed on the powerpoint presentation.
+These simulations reproduce the claims of the paper, the mathematics and code are discussed on the powerpoint presentation.
 Alongside this, there's a code showcase of QuTip, calculating quantum de-coherence in 3D using a wigner function, shannon entropy and Lindblad equations.

 ##### Representing the thermodynamic limit in the paper: